appsody/website/content/docs/using-appsody/cli-commands.md

 ### Options

 ```
   -h, --help         help for build
+  -t, --tag string   Docker image name and optionally a tag in the 'name:tag' format
 ```

 ### Options inherited from parent commands